 Against this backdrop of mounting public pressure and claims which appear to have some prima facie weight, the Duke of York was interviewed by British journalist Emily Maitlis on a television programme, Newsnight, which was recently broadcast.
 It is this interview which provides us with considerable insight.
 The following points arose from the broadcast, I have added analysis in bold and italics:-

 - The Duke of York Does Not Regret Being Friends With Epstein

 Prince Andrew has defended his relationship with Epstein before – including as recently as August – two weeks after the disgraced financier( apparently) took his own life while awaiting trial on sex trafficking charges.
-(Lack of awareness, lack of remorse, sense of entitlement, lack of emotional empathy, sense of entitlement)
+(Lack of awareness, lack of remorse, lack of emotional empathy, sense of entitlement)